kjin2020/EEP153Project4/README.md

 # EEP153Project4
-This github repository is for Rachel Griffith.
+This github repository is for group Rachel Griffith.